Music of ancient Greece: Aristotle

 Aristotle had a strong belief that music should be a part of one's education, alongside reading and writing, and gymnastics.
 Just as men must work hard in their duties, they must also be able to relax well.
 According to Aristotle, all men could agree that music was one of the most pleasurable things, so to have this as a means of leisure was only logical.
 Amusing oneself was not considered a viable hobby, or else we would not want to help in society.
 Since music combined relaxing ourselves, along with others, Aristotle claimed that learning an instrument was essential to our development.

 Virtues is a topic that Aristotle is widely known for, and he also used them to justify why music should be involved in education.
 Since virtues consist of loving and rejoicing in something, then music could be pursued without issue.
 Music forms our character, so it should also be a part of our education.
 Aristotle also comments on how getting children involved in music would be a way to keep them occupied and quiet.
-It is important to note that since music helps in forming the character, it could cause either adverse or pleasant effects.
+Since music helps in forming the character, it could cause either adverse or pleasant effects.
 The way in which music is taught can have a large impact on development.

 Learning music should not interfere with the younger years, nor should it damage the body in a way that a person is unable to fulfill duties in the military.
-Those that have learned music in education should not be at the same level as a professional, but they should have a greater knowledge than the slaves and other commoners.
+Those who have learned music in education should not be at the same level as a professional, but they should have a greater knowledge than the slaves and other commoners.
 Aristotle was specific in what instruments should be learned.
 The harp and flute should not be taught in school, as they are too complicated.
 Additionally, only certain melodies have benefits in an educational setting.
 Ethical melodies should be taught, but melodies of passion and melodies of action should be for performances.